At a Glance

 The program begins with a one-week on-site orientation that introduces students to the city of Havana, as seen through pre- and post-revolution lenses.
 This orientation helps students understand basic social, political, and cross-cultural elements that inform everyday life in the city.
 Visits to different parts of Havana orient students to the city's geography.
 Additional excursions beyond the city are integrated into the academic calendar.

-Courses will be delivered by a group of carefully selected faculty, recognized experts from Casa de las Americas and the University of Havana.
-Individual courses will meet for 60 hours per semester.
+Courses are delivered by a group of carefully selected faculty, recognized experts from Casa de las Americas and the University of Havana.
+Individual courses meet for 60 hours per semester.

-- Gender, Race and Inequality in Cuba: Visions from Cuban Scholars
+- Gender, Race, and Inequalities in Cuba: Visions from Cuban Scholars

 University of Havana Courses